 Bad Credit?
 It Doesn’t Always Delete Your Options

 Getting finance when your business doesn’t have the best credit history/rating isn’t going to be easy.
-If you are lucky enough to have a strong trading history and can demonstrate how you’ll avoid further debt then you will have more chance of securing business finance.
+If you are lucky enough to have a strong trading history and can demonstrate how you’ll avoid further debt then you will have more chance of getting a secured business loan.
 This is even more likely if you can do this as well show you are in a position to increase your bottom line.

 However bad credit can affect your ability to borrow in three ways: